 For example, if you have a group of people answering questions at a panel, you will want to consider wide-angle camera shots to fit in all of the participants on stage.
 You may also think about which live streaming microphones, live streaming cameras and switchers are suitable for that scenario.

 Will you need multi-camera streaming?
-Operating with several cameras is certainly difficult but it gives you the ability to seamlessly switch between camera angles.
+Operating with several cameras is certainly difficult but it greatly enhances some types of events like online graduation ceremonies and professional virtual conferences.
+It gives you the ability to seamlessly switch between camera angles.
 And this equals a great, professional-looking viewing experience.

 During the planning stage, you should ask yourself the following key questions: